I would like to share my thoughts about how poverty can impact education and what we need to do to escape extreme poverty in this post.

 Countries spend a massive amount of their budget on the Country’s defense.

 There is the high importance of security to protect a state, but why don’t we promote peace and spend those billions of dollars on the people who can’t afford food and those who don’t have access to clean water.

-Let’s Promote peace for those 68 percent of people who are living below the poverty line.
+Let’s Promote peace for those 68 percent of people living below the poverty line.

 Poverty has remained a big problem for the entire world.
 Nearly 4 Billion People in the world, which is almost half of the world’s population,

-Lives with a household income of $2.50 a day, while 1 Billion people live their lives under extreme poverty with a household income of $1.90 per day.
+Lives with a household income of $2.50 a day, while 1 Billion people live under extreme poverty with a household income of $1.90 per day.